DETAILED ACTION

 a second conductivity type semiconductor region (second conductive semiconductor layer 160) disposed on the color region (140), wherein:

-the color region (170) includes a first color portion (the light emitted by the second well layer Q2 is defined as blue light) and a second color portion (the first well layer Q1 is defined as green light) [0068], the first color portion is configured to generate blue light, the second color portion is configured to generate green or yellow light, each of the first color portion and the second color portion includes a plurality of sub-color portions (B, Q1 and Q2), and a number of sub-color portions in the first color portion is greater than a number of sub-color portions in the second color portion.
+the color region (170) includes a first color portion (the light emitted by the second well layer Q2 is defined as blue light) and a second color portion (the first well layer Q1 is defined as green light) [0068], the first color portion is configured to generate blue light, the second color portion is configured to generate green or yellow light, each of the first color portion and the second color portion includes a plurality of sub-color portions (B, Q1 and Q2), and a number of sub-color portions in the first color portion and a number of sub-color portions in the second color portion.
 (See Fig. 3, 5)

-the second color portion generates green light, and the number of sub-color portions in the first color portion is 2 to 7 times of the number of sub-color portions in the second color portion.
-(See Q1=1 and Q2=3 in Fig. 1)
+Kim in view of Tadatomo does not explicitly disclose the number of sub-color portions in the first color portion is 4 to 7 times of the number of sub-color portions in the second color portion.

 Claim Rejections - 35 USC § 103